How to Build and Publish Your Android App on Google Play Store (2026)

 For React Native Apps:

-React Native Android projects use Gradle like native apps.
+For react native android app development, use Gradle like native apps.
 In android/app/build.gradle

 buildTypes {